 This table compares the University requirements with PTHMS requirements.
-Immunizations required:

-University Tuberculosis Testing: A QuantiFERON® TB Gold blood test must be completed in the USA between June 1 and June 30 of the year you enter the program.
+Immunizations required: Northwestern University PTHMS Tuberculosis Testing: A QuantiFERON® TB Gold blood test must be completed in the USA between June 1 and June 30 of the year you enter the program.
 You must submit a copy of the lab report.
 If the QuantiFERON® TB Gold blood test result is positive, a chest x-ray must also be completed and result submitted.
 OR If you have a history of positive TB tests, a chest X-ray performed in the USA on or after June 1 of the year you enter the program must be submitted.
-If available, also include historical positive Tuberculosis test result and, if applicable, treatment records.
-V \checkmark Students arriving from other countries in need of a QuantiFERON® TB Gold blood test and/or Chest X-Ray have until 30 days after the start of classes to complete the test without incurring penalty.
+If available, also include historical positive Tuberculosis test result and, if applicable, treatment records. \checkmark Students arriving from other countries in need of a QuantiFERON® TB Gold blood test and/or Chest X-Ray have until 30 days after the start of classes to complete the test without incurring penalty.
 TB tests and x-rays from other countries will not be accepted and will be repeated at the student's expense.
-Measles (Rubeola), Mumps, Rubella Titers: Positive qualitative lab reports confirming immunity must be submitted to meet this requirement. \checkmark \checkmark Varicella (Chicken Pox) Titer:): A positive qualitative lab report confirming immunity must be submitted to meet this requirement. \checkmark \checkmark Hepatitis B (Surface Antibodies) Titer:): A positive qualitative lab report \checkmark \checkmark confirming immunity must be submitted to meet this requirement.
-Tetanus/Diphtheria/Pertussis (Tdap): One booster vaccination administered within 10 years of entrance into Northwestern. \checkmark Tetanus/Diphtheria Series (, Td, DT, DTP, DTaP or Tdap): International students' vaccinations must be done at least 6 months after last primary series \checkmark vaccination.
+Measles (Rubeola), Mumps, Rubella Titers: Positive qualitative lab reports confirming immunity must be submitted to meet this requirement. \checkmark \checkmark Varicella (Chicken Pox) Titer:): A positive qualitative lab report confirming immunity must be submitted to meet this requirement. \checkmark \checkmark Hepatitis B (Surface Antibodies) Titer:): A positive qualitative lab report confirming immunity must be submitted to meet this requirement. \checkmark \checkmark Tetanus/Diphtheria/Pertussis (Tdap): One booster vaccination administered within 10 years of entrance into Northwestern. \checkmark \checkmark Tetanus/Diphtheria Series (Td, DT, DTP, DTaP or Tdap): International \checkmark students' vaccinations must be done at least 6 months after last primary series vaccination.
 There should be 2 doses of the vaccination from their Tetanus/ Diphtheria primary series.
 The doses MUST be 28 days apart.

-Influenza Vaccination: An influenza vaccine is required annually.
-CPR Certification should be uploaded to Exxat by September 1.
+Influenza Vaccination: An influenza vaccine is required annually by September 15, or when annual vaccine becomes available.